 The Chronology Makes Sense

-Rogue One takes place just before A New Hope, which in turn is set around 35 years before Return Of The Jedi.
+Rogue One takes place just before A New Hope, which in turn is set around 35 years before The Force Awakens.
 Assuming, Jyn is in her early twenties, she's the same age (roughly) as the Skywalker twins.

 The only mention we have of Rey's parents is in the official The Force Awakens novelisation, during Rey's vision.